actuallymentor/chia-plotting-automation/README.md

 # Chia remote autoplotting

-1. Create a `.env`, see sectoion below
 1. Create 2vCPU/4GB VPS with 500GB volume
-2. Clone this repo
+1. Clone this repo git `git clone https://github.com/actuallymentor/chia-plotting-automation.git`
-3. Run `bash ./install.sh`
+1. Run `bash ./install.sh`
+1. Create a `.env`, see section below
-4. Run `nohup zsh ./everplot.zsh & disown`
+1. Run `nohup zsh ./everplot.zsh & disown`

+You can follow the progress with `tail -f nohup.out` and kill the process by running `kill -9 PID` where PIDs can be found using `ps aux | grep nohup`

 The script will: